 by Pisana Ferrari – cApStAn Ambassador to the Global Village

-One particular new term related to the coronavirus pandemic has turned into a “battleground for generational warfare”.
-Young people have started referring to the coronavirus as a “Boomer remover”, referencing the fact that the virus affects mostly people over 60 (“boomers” are people born in the period 1946-1964).
-The hashtag #BoomerRemover started trending on Twitter only a few of days ago but has already appeared in 65.000+ tweets.
-Boomers have been under intense scrutiny and criticism from younger generations for some time.
-“OK boomer” is another phrase which has gone viral and is used to dismiss views of older people, including global warming minimization.
+Here is a new term that has been recently introduced on social media and is causing an uproar: young people have started referring to the coronavirus as a “boomer remover”, referencing the fact that the virus affects mostly people over 60 (“boomers” are people born in the period 1946-1964).
+The hashtag #BoomerRemover is reported to have started trending on Twitter only a couple of days ago but has already appeared in 65.000+ tweets.
+Its early mentions were mostly apocryphal anecdotes, reads an article on Newsweek, but it has now become “a battleground for generational warfare on social media”.
+(4) Boomers have become a recent cultural fixation for the younger generations, it adds.
+“OK boomer” is another phrase which has gone viral lately, used to dismiss views of older people, including global warming minimization.
+Boomers, take heed!